bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Speaker 0: 01:13:13

 Yes.
-But there is one, just one name of the thing, right?
+But there is just one name of the thing, right?
 Like people are counting the things.

 Speaker 1: 01:13:19